PrivateAIM/node-hub-api-adapter/README.md

-HUB_ROBOT_USER="hubusername"  # Need to get credentials from myself or hub team HUB_ROBOT_SECRET="hubpassword"  # These will be removed later once users are registered in both node and hub IDP API_CLIENT_ID="hub-adapter"  # Client name of this API as defined in keycloak
+HUB_ROBOT_USER="hubusername"  # Need to get credentials from myself or hub team HUB_ROBOT_SECRET="hubpassword"  # These will be removed later once users are registered in both node and hub IDP API_CLIENT_ID="hub-adapter"  # Client name of this API as defined in keycloak API_CLIENT_SECRET="someSecret"  # Client secret of this API as defined in keycloak
 ```